Class ConstraintProto.Builder

 The int_mod constraint forces the target to equal exprs[0] % exprs[1].
 The domain of exprs[1] must be strictly positive.
 The sign of the target is the same as the sign of exprs[0].

-.operations_research.sat.LinearArgumentProto int_mod = 8;
+.operations_research.sat.LinearArgumentProto int_mod = 8;- Specified by:

 - The intMod.